FudaWiki/fudawiki-files/hanafuda/games/go-stop.md

 Bonus points and extra multipliers come from a variety of sources, as listed below.

 ### Calling *Go*
-- If the winner called *go* once, they earn 1 bonus point.
+- If the winner called *go*, they earn 1 bonus point per called *go*.
-- If the winner called *go* twice, they earn 2 bonus points.
 - If the winner called *go* three times, they earn a `x2` multiplier.
-If they called *go* four times, they earn a `x4` multiplier, and so on, with an additional `x2` multiplier for every call of *go*.
+If they called *go* four times, they earn a `x4` multiplier, and so on, with an additional `x2` multiplier for every call of *go* from the third go.

 ### Doubles
 The winner earns a `x2` multiplier for each of the following:
-- Every triplet they revealed at the beginning of the round.
+- Every triplet they revealed during round.
 - Capturing 7 or more Animal cards.
-- Bombing the field at least once.
+- Every bombs they thrown on the field.
-- If the previous round had no winner.
+- If the previous round had no winner (continuous draws **stack** multipliers).

 ## Double Penalties
 There are certain situations in which an opponent must pay *double* the score as calculated above.
 These are:

 - If the winner captured a *Bright Yaku*, then any opponent who has not captured any Bright cards must pay double.
-- If the winner captured the *Chaff* generic yaku, then any opponent who has not captured at least 5 Chaff cards must pay double.
+- If the winner captured the *Chaff* generic yaku, then any opponent who has captured **1 ~ 5** (usually 1 ~ 7 in 2-player) Chaff card must pay double.
+The player who did not capture any Chaff card or lost all captured Chaff cards do not pay double.

 ## Liability & Offering a Draw
-There are some situations in which a opponent is considered *liable* for the winner's victory.
+There are some situations in which a opponent is considered *liable* ('독박' - *[dokbak]*) for the winner's victory.
 In these situations, the liable opponent pays for *both* opponents, while the other opponent pays nothing.
 These are most typically used in the three-player version of the game.

-1. If one of the opponents has previously called *go* while the other has not, then the opponent who called *go* is liable.
+1. If one of the opponents has previously called *go*, then the opponent who called *go* is liable ('고박' - *[gobak]*).
+If two opponents has previously called *go*, the first caller is liable.
+This condition trumps liability from refusing a draw offer (see below).
-2. If an opponent plays a card from their hand that does not match anything in the field, and the winner wins by capturing that card on their very next turn, then the opponent who played that card is liable.
-This does not apply if the opponent had no choice in the matter, for example if it was the last card in their hand.
-It also does not apply if the opponent offered a draw (see below).

-(None of the available rulesets specify what should happen if *both* opponents are liable in different ways.)

-> In some versions of the game, case 2 also does not apply if the winner has scored only for the *Chaff* generic yaku *and* has not previously called *go*.
-{.is-info}

-In order to protect from case 2 above, a player who feels they have no safe play may, at the start of their turn, expose their hand and offer a draw.
+2. A player who have no safe play (in other words, a player cannot capture any cards by playing a card in hand and cannot reach stop minimum by flipping a card in Phase 3) may expose their hand at the start of their turn and offer a draw ('쇼당' - *[shodang]*).
 Each of the other players must then decide whether to accept or refuse.

 This decision is made in turn order; if the player to the right accepts, then the player to the left must decide to accept or refuse.
 If the player to the right refuses, then the player to the left automatically accepts.

 If both players accept, then the round ends in a draw.
 Nobody scores anything, and the next round begins with the same dealer.

 Otherwise, play continues as usual.
-However, for the **next three turns** (i.e. one turn from each player), the player who offered the draw is exempt from all liability, while the player who refused the draw will be considered liable if either of the other players wins.
+However, for the **remainder of the round**, the player who refused the draw will be considered liable if either of the other players wins.

-After this period, the effects expire, and the player will have to offer a draw again if they wish to continue being exempt.
+## Scoring Exemption

+If a player has no cards at the end of a round (captured nothing at all or captured only chaffs and lost all of them during a round), the player pays nothing even if the player lose the round.

 ## Scoring in Summary
 The scoring in Go-Stop is surprisingly complex, especially when three players are involved!
 To break it down: